Thinklab-SJTU/WSGNN/README.md

-# WSGNN-KDD-2022-PyTorch
+# WSGNN
-This is the official implementation for the following KDD2022 paper:
+This is the official PyTorch implementation for the following KDD2022 paper:

 Variational Inference for Training Graph Neural Networks in Low-Data Regime through Joint Structure-Label Estimation